-Use the map and clues on the following pages to find the elements of the Haft-sin table hidden on eggs in Waterlow Park!
+Use the map and clues on the following pages to learn more and find the elements of the Haft-sin table hidden on eggs in Waterlow Park!

 Lauderdale House

 You can start the trail in either direction, but we recommend you follow the route.
 Tag us @LauderdaleHouse so we can see your pictures! #NowruzInTheHouse